 For most merino wool products, we recommend washing in cold water and line drying.
 The directions vary by manufacturer and some claim merino can be machine dried, but we find that this significantly shortens the lifespan.
-However, merino wool hiking socks are one of the few items that we often throw in the dyer with our regular clothes.
+However, merino wool hiking socks—along with their polyester counterparts—are one of the few items that we often throw in the dryer with our regular clothes.
 They just don’t tend to have the same durability issues as other merino products and the warm dryer has a nice way of getting the socks back to their original shape.
 We think you can go either way here in terms of line or machine drying, but keep in mind that you may get slightly more pilling and shrinkage in the dryer.

 Back to Our Top Hiking Sock Picks Back to Our Hiking Sock Comparison Table